But what’s the ‘SuperTwins Challenge Cup Series’ all about?

-How Much To Race: In addition to the General Admission to the Raceway and the RWYB Track Fee of £25 (or £40 for the weekend) £10 buys you a place and a race number in the Bracket (if you can, print the form on this link, fill in and hand into the signing-on office.
+How Much To Race: In addition to the General Admission to the Raceway and the RWYB Track Fee of £25 (or £40 for the weekend) £10 buys you a place and a race number in the Bracket (if you can, print the form on this link, fill in and hand over to a NAST committee member, we will make ourselves known – look for the club banner.
 There will be blank forms available on the day).
-Please try to use the same number at each round or inform NAST so we can keep a tally of your points.
 Your £10 will go into the prize purse for the winner and runner-up.
 Prize purse will be calculated on the number of riders but will be at least £100 (guaranteed by NAST at each round).
 Good luck and enjoy your day.

 NOTE – If you have entered the NSA sprint on Saturday/weekend 8/9 July you only have to pay the Gamblers £10 fee to compete (but you will have to make sure you do at least one qualifying run).